MfgOpen/.github/profile/README.md

 We seek to accomplish this by:

-:books: Publishing written and recorded educational content for beginners that complement advanced physical and virtual workshops.
+:books: **Publishing written and recorded educational content for beginners that complement physical and virtual workshops.**

-:computer: Providing open-source alternatives for key, fundamental digital technologies for engineering and manufacturing.
+:computer: **Providing open-source alternatives for key, fundamental digital technologies for engineering and manufacturing.**

-:handshake: Supporting other professional engineering organizations and open-source efforts that overlap with our mission.
+:handshake: **Supporting other professional engineering organizations and open-source efforts that overlap with our mission.**